osguild/osguild/CONTRIBUTING.md

 ### Frontend Setup

-To start the frontend locally, run `pnpm dev:ui`
+To start the frontend locally, run `pnpm dev:ui`.
+The frontend web server will be running `localhost:5173`